ffgraz/gluon/docs/features/olsrd.rst

 OLSRD
 ===========

-Gluon support OLSRD, both version v1 and v2 in the following modes:
+Gluon supports OLSRD, both version 1 and 2 in the following modes:

 - olsrd
   - v4 only